IT008-2025-Nhom20/ImageAutomate/docs/design/PluginSystem.md

 *   **Host Context (Default):** Contains system assemblies, `ImageAutomate.Core`, `SixLabors.ImageSharp`, and the UI shell.
 *   **Plugin Context (Collectible):** Dedicated context for each plugin.
     *   **Shared Dependencies:** Requests for "Core" assemblies (Host, `System.*`, `Microsoft.*`, `netstandard`, `SixLabors.ImageSharp`) are delegated to the Host Context.
-    *   **Private Dependencies:** Requests for plugin-specific libraries (e.g., specific JSON parsers, third-party CV libraries) are resolved locally within the plugin context.
+    *   **Private Dependencies:** Requests for plugin-specific libraries are resolved locally within the plugin context.

 ### 2.2.
 Collectibility

 The `PluginLoadContext` is configured as **Collectible** (`isCollectible: true`).
-This enables the Garbage Collector (GC) to unload the entire assembly set and reclaim memory once all references to types within that context are released, supporting dynamic "Hot Unload".
+This enables the Garbage Collector (GC) to unload the entire assembly set and reclaim memory once all references to types within that context are released.

 ## 3. Component Structure

 ### 3.1.
 PluginLoader

-The **PluginLoader** serves as the central manager (Facade) for the plugin ecosystem.
+The **PluginLoader** serves as the manager for the plugin ecosystem.

 *   **Responsibilities:**
     *   **Discovery:** Scanning file system locations for valid plugins.